 Laboratory experience accompanying BIO 214.

-Corequisites: Registration in BIO 214 is required.
+Corequisites: Concurrent registration in BIO 214 is required.
 Offered: Fall, Spring.

 BIO 216 • Human Physiology 3 Credits